-Clyde v Annan Athletic
+Annan relegate Clyde to clinch historic League 1 promotion

 Post update

-Dominic Docherty (Annan Athletic) wins a free kick in the defensive half.
+Aidan Smith (Annan Athletic) wins a free kick in the defensive half.

 Post update